Manipal-Hackathon-2022/Dummy/README.md

 ## Project Reports

 - It must contain explanation of dependencies, applications, and features.
+- It must contain Languages used and where.
+- It should contain softwares and technologies.
-- Submissions may also include the advantages/disadvantages over other approaches.
+- It should include the advantages and disadvantages over other approaches.
+- It may contain problems faced by current technology and how your project overcomes them.
+- It must contain a reference bibliography to the resource if you have used or improved upon such resources.
 - Take this as an Open-Ended endeavour with a general structure, but feel free to personalise it, and chime in project-specific paradigms.

 ## Commiting to GitHub